-Use extreme caution when towing vehicles.
+- Use extreme caution when towing vehicles.
 Avoid sudden starts or erratic driving maneuvers which would place excessive stress on the emergency towing eyelets and towing cable or chain.
-The eyelets and towing cable or chain may break and cause serious injury or damage.
+The eyelets and towing cable or chain may break and cause serious injury or damage. - In case of installing the front eyelet on the vehicle, be sure to tighten the front eyelet securely.
+If the eyelet is loose, it may come off when towing and result in death or serious injury to the passenger in the front vehicle or damage to that vehicle.

-Use only a cable or chain specifically intended for use in towing vehicles.
-Securely fasten the cable or chain to the towing eyelets provided.
+- Use only a cable or chain specifically intended for use in towing vehicles.
+Securely fasten the cable or chain to the towing evelet provided. - Do not use the right rear eyelet.
+It is not designed for towing.